Fostroxacitabine bralpamide (fostrox)

 In January 2024, Medivir presented clinical data at the ASCO Gastrointestinal Cancers Symposium in San Francisco and an update of the data was given in June at the European Society for Medical Oncology (ESMO) Gastrointestinal (GI) Cancers Congress in Munich.

-Efficacy data have continuously improved, and data presented at ESMO GI show an ORR of 24%, with disease control (DCR) of 81%, where the estimated median time to progression (TTP) was 10.8 months when approximately 25% of patients remained on treatment.
-The patient who has benefited the longest is still responding to treatment after 2 years.
+Efficacy data have continuously improved and data presented at ESMO in September showed a median time to progression (TTP) of 10.9 months1 (4.1 – 18.1) and an ORR of 24% with a median duration of response of 7.0 months.
+The patient who has benefited the longest from fostrox + Lenvima still remains on treatment with an ongoing partial response after just over 2 years.
 Biopsies confirm selective DNA damage to tumor cells without impact on normal liver function based on measured liver enzyme values (ALT/AST) along with stable ALBI values (which measure liver function) over time.
 The update also showed continued good tolerability without any new unexpected side effects.

 Taken together, these data provide strong support for accelerating the fostrox development program in second-line HCC in 2024 with a focus on initiating a randomized phase 2b trial in second-line HCC patients comparing the combination of fostrox and Lenvima to Lenvima monotherapy.